cem-sirin/fx-btc-and-epu/README.md

-# fx-btc-and-epu
-Disentangling how Bitcoin, currencies and their relations are affected by policy uncertainty
+# Disentangling how Bitcoin, currencies and their relations are affected by policy uncertainty

 To successfully replicate our research, run the code in the following order:
 1. 1DataAnalysis.R